-Chatham County's two landfills will reach capacity between the next 3-9 years. -Georgia EPD Pooler has a curbside single-stream recycling program.
-The City's recycling program is popular with residents and has proven to be successful in removing materials from the waste stream prior to disposal in area landfills.
+The City of Savannah successfully started a curbside single-stream recycling program in 2008 and Chatham has had drop-off facilities/transfer stations since before 2008.
+Both recycling programs are popular with residents and have proven to be successful in removing materials from the waste stream prior to disposal in area landfills.
 The cheap cost of certain raw materials in comparison to the cost incurred to recycle that material continues to be a challenge in making recycling even more successful.
 In addition, recent years have seen adjustments in the recycling industry due to global market changes, leaving some materials unable to be recycled at all.
-Education campaigns should be adjusted to emphasize the need to reduce consumption and reuse materials where possible.
+Educational campaigns should be adjusted to emphasize the need to reduce consumption and reuse materials where possible.